stv976/ascii2bin/README.md

 * REPEAT
     * REPEAT
       1. update your ascii2bin.c program
-      1. recompile the code to validate it compiles correctly, etc.
+      1. recompile the code, via the make command, to validate it compiles correctly, etc.
-      1. perform some test case
+      1. perform some test case  (Consider using the command:  make test )
     * UNTIL you are satisfied
     * commit your changes to your local git repo
     ```